tsmith4014/GitHub-Profile-Power-Up-Guide/README-profile-template.md

 Hello there! 👋 This is a GitHub Profile README template designed to help you create an engaging and informative Github profile READme.md.
 This is for the most part a clone of my Github Profile Readme.md as I wanted to make it as easy as possible to just replace my info with your info and delete what you do not want.
 I am proud of the automation aspect, and its very imformative to work though this process as it teaches you about Github Workflows, Actions, Secrets, and more.
 Its important to note the formatting of the DevOps Practices in Action section, specificly the joke section is senstive to whitespace and page breaks, if you find when your workflows trigger that the joke of the day gets concated instead of replaced its likely formatting issues.
 Just delete the extra joke, check for white space and manually run the workflow and it should fix itself.

-Below are some instructions to guide you through the customization process:
+Below are some extra instructions to guide you through the customization process but refer to the main readme.md for detailed instructions:

-1. **Fork or Download**: Fork this repository to your GitHub account, you will be taking ....
-2. **Edit**: Open the `README-profile-template.md` file in your favorite text editor or IDE.
-Replace the placeholder text (e.g., `[Your Name]`, `[Your Location]`, etc.) with your own information.
-3. **Add to GitHub**: If you haven't already (if you have a github account already there is an option on the homepage to create a profile README), create a new repository named exactly as your GitHub username.
-Then, upload/copy-paste this customized `README-profile-template.md` file to that repository.
-4. **Activate**: Make sure to set the repository to "Public" and check the box that says "Add a README file" when you're creating the repository.
-GitHub will automatically use this `README.md` as your profile README.
+**copy-paste** There are many ways you can go about getting this template into your github profile readme.me, the easiest way may just be to copy and paste.

-5. **Personal Touch**: Feel free to add, remove, or modify any sections to better align with your personality and career goals.
+**Personal Touch**: Feel free to add, remove, or modify any sections to better align with your personality and career goals.
 If anyone comes up with other useful or fun things to add to the auotmation workflows please reachout and lets build this section out more.

 🔗 **Connect with Me**: If you find this template useful, consider giving it a ⭐️ and follow me on GitHub.
 I'm always working on exciting projects and sharing valuable insights. 🚀

-REMEMBER to delete everything from here up and FILL-IN and delete the placeholder data below with your personal info.
+REMEMBER to delete everything from here up (including the --- line break directly underneath this sentence) and FILL-IN and delete the placeholder data below with your personal info.
 ---

 # Hi 👋, I'm [Your Name]